joshuaafolabi80/3mtt_knowledge_showcase/README.md

 # 3MTT Knowledge Showcase

 Welcome to the **3MTT Knowledge Showcase** project repository.
-This project is designed as a comprehensive knowledge platform tailored primarily for Nigerian Primary 1 educational content aligned with the national curriculum.
+This project is designed as a comprehensive knowledge platform tailored primarily for Nigerian Primary educational content aligned with the national curriculum.
+The Secondary school application is in the pipeline.

 ## Project Overview